-This section contains descriptions of the various benefit plans provided by the College.
-Although these descriptions are as complete and accurate as is reasonable for Handbook purposes, you should be aware that the information conveyed represents summaries of plan descriptions, group insurance contracts or master policies in effect as of the date of publication.
+Most of the information regarding benefits beyond salary may be found in the Employee Handbook, published by the Human Resources Department and available online at http://internet2.trincoll.edu/docs/emplHandbook/hrHandbook.html.
+This section contains descriptions of the various benefit plans provided by the College that are unique to faculty.
+Although these descriptions are as complete and accurate as is reasonable for Handbook purposes, you should be aware that the information conveyed represents summaries of master policies in effect as of the date of publication.
 Should discrepancies or changes occur, the exact terms of the contracts prevail.